theta360developers/plugin-guide/docs/custom.md

 ### 1.2 Identify LED Colors

 You'll only be able to change the color for the WiFi LED on the front of the camera.
-Take a note of the color you want to use.
-The next steps in this tutorial will use MAGENTA.
+Take note of the color you want to use.
+This tutorial will use MAGENTA.

     RED("red", 0b001),
     GREEN("green", 0b010),